On Disturbance State-Space Models and the Particle Marginal Metropolis-Hastings Sampler: Case studies in marine biogeochemistry

-Simulated data is used by integrating forward a single trajectory for 100 days, taking $P$ daily and adding observation noise. $Z$ is unobserved.
+The differential equations must be numerically integrated forward in time.
+While an Euler discretisation would yield a closed-form transition density, the system is not numerically stable with such a low-order scheme.
+A fourth-order scheme, precisely the low-storage Runge-Kutta method RK4(3)5[2R+]C~\cite{Carpenter1994,Kennedy2000}, with adaptive time step, is used~\cite{Murray2012}.
+This does not readily yield a closed-form transition density, motivating the approach.
+Simulated data is used by integrating forward a single trajectory for 100 days, taking $P$ daily and adding observation noise.

-A joint UKF is first applied, state augmented to include parameters, obtaining a preliminary approximation to the posterior over these.
-This provides the starting distribution for Markov chains, as well the covariance (after scaling by 0.18) for a random-walk Gaussian proposal distribution.
-This scaling factor is chosen using pilot runs with the PF0 method at 64 particles.
-Starting at the rule-of-thumb $2.4^2/N_{\theta} = 2.88$~\citep{Gelman1994}, it is halved (four times) until a mixing rate close to the rule-of-thumb 23\%~\citep{Gelman1994} is achieved in the first 500 steps of the chain.
-Initial conditions are importance sampled in the particle filter, i.e. the target is factorised according to (\ref{eqn:pi1}).
-Mixing might be improved by using (\ref{eqn:pi2}); the ulterior motive, already mentioned, is for ready visualisation of Markov chain behaviour over only two dimensions.
+The target is factorised as in (\ref{eqn:pi1}), so that initial conditions are importance sampled within the particle filter.
+A systematic resampler~\cite{Kitagawa1996} is used to minimise the contribution of the resampler to the variance of the likelihood estimator~\cite{Pitt2002,Lee2008}.
+To construct sensible starting and proposal distributions for the MH chain through $\boldsymbol{\Theta}$, a joint UKF (i.e. the state is augmented to include $\boldsymbol{\Theta}$) is first applied.
+The final filtering distribution, $\hat{p}(\boldsymbol{\theta}_T|\mathbf{y}_{1:T}) \equiv \mathcal{N}(\hat{\boldsymbol{\mu}}_T, \hat{\Sigma}_T)$, is used as the starting distribution for the MH chain, and its covariance, $\hat{\Sigma}_T$, scaled by .18, for a random-walk Gaussian proposal.
+The scaling factor is chosen using pilot runs with the PF0 method.
+Starting at the rule-of-thumb $2.4^2/N_{\theta} = 2.88$ \citep{Gelman1994} (recall $\Theta \in \mathbb{R}^{N_\theta}$), it is halved (four times) until a mixing rate close to the rule-of-thumb 23\% \citep{Gelman1994} is achieved in the first 500 steps of the chain.
+Using this proposal, 256 PMMH chains of 50000 steps are then run for each method.

+Performance is first assessed with established metrics.
+Trace plots for a single chain of the PF0 method with $M = 64$ particles are given in Figure \ref{fig:pz_traces}.
+These indicate good mixing.
+The other methods, not shown, produce traces that also indicate good mixing.
+Table \ref{tab:configs} provides the mean and standard deviation of acceptance rates and effective sample sizes (ESS) across all chains for each method.
+The ESS is computed separately for each parameter of each chain~\cite{Kass1998}:

+where $R(k,\theta)$ is the lag-$k$ autocorrelation of the single parameter $\theta$.
+The first 10000 steps are removed as burn-in and the infinite sum truncated at $k = 100$.
+The minimum ESS across all parameters of a chain is then taken as that chain's overall ESS for reporting in Table \ref{tab:configs}.
+Finally, the multivariate $\hat{R}^p$ statistic of \citet{Brooks1998} is computed across all chains to empirically assess the rate of convergence (Figure \ref{fig:pz_converge}).
+All of these metrics establish that the chains are mixing well.

+The posterior distribution obtained over parameters is marked in Figures \ref{fig:pz_acceptance} and \ref{fig:pz_acceptance_pmatch}, using samples drawn across all chains for each method.
+For one chain, the state posterior is visualised in Figure \ref{fig:pz_state}, along with the ground truth trajectory and observations for comparison.